PortingPivot/Caxton-Mirrored/README.md

 {
   // The only required element.
   "file": "<namespace>:<path>",
+  // The shadow offset, as a multiple of the memefont pixel size.
+  "shadow_offset": 0.5,
   // A list of OpenType feature tags.
 See below for the syntax:
   // https://docs.rs/rustybuzz/0.6.0/rustybuzz/struct.Feature.html#method.from_str
   "features": [],